mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

   * Warm-up is available for simple, step and target tracking policy.
   * Warm-up good for application that takes time to start.
   * Cooldown is not available for target tracking.
+  * During a cooldown period, when a scheduled action starts at the scheduled time, it can trigger a scaling activity immediately without waiting for the cooldown period to expire
+  * The cooldown period helps to prevent the Auto Scaling group from launching or terminating additional instances before the previous scaling activity takes effect.
+Instance warmup is more made for application that takes time to start.

 # Module 9 : Monitor and maintain system health